Sonnet 567

 Alluring smiles to best telluric dreams;

-Lithe loving arms to lonely souls caress,
+Lithe, loving arms that lonely souls caress,

-Smooth satin skin soft silvered by moonbeams.
+Smooth satin skin soft gilded by moonbeams.

-A sylphid sweet swoon sailing on the night;
+A sylphid spirit sailing through the night;

-Love murmured songs to soothe the savage beast
+Sweet murmured songs to soothe the savage beast

-When he did croon to save Eurydice.
+When he soft sang to save Eurydice.

-Yet here on earth, yes she a woman born
+Yet here on earth, behold this paragon

-With all the carnal chattels of desire,
+With all the carnal chattels of desire—

 A sultry sprite to every heart so warm